Does Vermont have state overtime laws that are different from federal law?

 - Under certain circumstances, employees of hospitals, public health centers, nursing homes, maternity homes, therapeutic community residences and residential care homes

-- Certain employees involved in the transportation of persons or property
+- Certain employees involved in the transportation of persons or property who are also exempt from FLSA requirements

-- Employees of a political subdivision of the state
+- Employees of a political subdivision of the state (public employees)

 - State employees covered by federal wage-and-hour law